myplanet/skeletor/README.md

     | +-contrib/        (gitignored - any contrib themes should go here via makefile)
     | +-custom/         (custom themes for the site)

-* The `tmp/` directory is intended to be removed before pushing to production.

-* If you'd like any code to be appended to `settings.php`, `htaccess`, or `robots.txt`, simply add a snippet as `tmp/snippets/[filename]/mysnippetname.[filename]`.
-These snippets will be appended in alphabetical order during the build script.

 ## 3. Documentation

 Documentation for this project (and Skeletor based projects) should be placed in their [github wiki](/wiki).

 ## 4. Configuration Management